raoul2000/fs-explorer/doc/types.md

 ## ingore

-When a type definition includes the `ignore` property with a value set to *true*, then all items with this type a ignored.
+When a type definition includes the `ignore` property with a value set to *true*, then all objects with this type a ignored.

 For example, the configuration below defines the type "Temporary dir" to all directories with the name "tmp" or "temp".
 All directories with this type will be ignored.